JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 Have you ever desired to incorporate an image at the beginning of your Jekyll post but lacked the knowledge on how to accomplish it?
 Fear not, for it is a simple task requiring only a small portion of code.

-You can watch the [video](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) below and follow along with this post, which explains how I added a banner image at the beginning of all my posts.
+You can watch the [video](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) below and follow along with this post, which explains how I added a featured image[^feature-img] at the beginning of all my posts.
 Yes, that's right—for every single post, even those without an image set by me.
 It automatically uses a default image for all those posts where I didn't set one.

 {% include embed/youtube.html id='6oKO-7gsM4s' %}
 _Watch [Part 2](https://www.youtube.com/watch?v=1GskmTFLrA4&t=0s)_